mariahlattas/website/_posts/the-wire/2018-08-02-putting-cancer-cells-to-sleep.md

 ---
 # Episode Settings
-title: "The Wire: 'Women Only' Roles for Adelaide University"
+title: "The Wire: Putting Cancer Cells to Sleep"
 air-time: "5:30 PM"
 air-day: "weekday"
 link: "http://thewire.org.au/story/univerisity-of-adelaide-advertises-roles-for-women-only/"
-description: "The University of Adelaide is pushing to get more women into engineering, mathematics and computing by offering roles within the faculty that are specifically for women."
+description: "A group of scientists from Melbourne have discovered a new drug that is designed to put cancer cells to sleep. <br>The finding was a collaborative effort with over 50 researchers taking part and bringing different techniques to help develop the anti-cancer drug."
 download: true
 download-link: ""